-- (3) The term "specific learning disability" does not include a learning problem that is primarily the result of: visual, hearing, or motor disabilities; intellectual disability; emotional disturbance; or environmental, cultural, or economic disadvantage. - (j) Speech or language impairment means a communication disorder, such as stuttering, impaired articulation, a language impairment, or a voice impairment that adversely affects a child's educational performance and shall be demonstrated by significant deficits in listening comprehension or oral expression.
-The EPT shall obtain an opinion from a licensed speech-language pathologist as to the existence of a speech or language impairment and its effect on the student's ability to function.
-The determination of a speech or language impairment shall be based on the following criteria: - Listening comprehension.
+- (1) Listening comprehension.
 A significant deficit in listening comprehension exists when a student demonstrates at least 2.0 standard deviations below the test mean on at least one composite score and other measures of auditory processing or comprehension of connected speech.
-Auditory processing or comprehension include: - (i) phonology, - (ii) morphology, - (iii) syntax, - (iv) semantics, or - (v) pragmatics. - (2) Oral Expression.
-For purposes of determination of a speech and language impairment, a significant deficit in oral expression exists when a child demonstrates one or more of the following conditions: - (i) Voice.
-A significant deficit in voice exists when both of the following are present: - (A) Documentation by an otolaryngologist that treatment is indicated for a vocal pathology or speech related medical condition, and - (B) Abnormal vocal characteristics in pitch, quality, nasality, volume or breath support, which persist for at least one month.
+Auditory processing or comprehension - (i) . phonology, $\P$ - (ii) morphology,¶ - (iii) . syntax,¶ - (iv) semantics, or ¶ - (v) . pragmatics. ¶ (2) Oral Expression.
+For purposes of determination of a speech and language impairment, a significant deficit in oral expression exists when a child demonstrates one or more of the following conditions:¶ - (i) .
+Voice.
+A significant deficit in voice exists when both of the following are present:¶ - (A) Documentation by an otolaryngologist that treatment is indicated for a vocal pathology or speech related medical - condition, and¶ (B) .
+Abnormal vocal characteristics in pitch, quality, nasality, volume or breath support, which persist for at least one month. (ii) Fluency.
+A significant deficit in fluency exists when the student exhibits one or more of the following behaviors: Part word repetitions or sound prolongations occur on at least 5% of the words spoken in two or more speech samples, or Sound or silent prolongations exceed one second in two or more speech samples, or $\P$

-- (ii) Fluency.
-A significant deficit in fluency exists when the student exhibits one or more of the following behaviors: - (A) Part word repetitions or sound prolongations occur on at least 5% of the words spoken in two or more speech samples, or - (B) Sound or silent prolongations exceed one second in two or more speech samples, or - (C) Secondary symptoms or signs of tension or struggle during speech which are so severe as to interfere with the flow of communication. - (iii) Articulation.
+Secondary symptoms or signs of tension or struggle during speech which are so severe as to interfere with the flow of communication. (iii) .
+Articulation.
 A significant deficit in articulation attributed to an organic or functional disorder exists when a student is unable to articulate two or more of the unrelated phonemes in connected speech, set forth below, and it is not attributed to dialect or second language difficulties.